yungsoogi/remote-cli/README.txt

 ## Description

-An in-depth paragraph about your pro
+An in-depth paragraph about your proj